 Your agreement will say which services are included in your charges, and whether you pay them weekly, monthly or quarterly.

-Estimated and final charges
+Estimated and actual charges

 What if I feel a charge is too high?